V-Pool/vg_sales/README.md

 | Activate | `source venv/bin/activate` | `source venv/Scripts/activate` |
 | Install | `pip install -r requirements.txt` | `pip install -r requirements.txt` |
 | Deactivate | `deactivate` | `deactivate` |

+## Conclusion

+Through this analysis, I identified the PlayStation 2 as the most successful console, with 155 million units sold and over $1.25 billion in global game sales.
+The data also revealed that North America and Europe are the largest markets, and that genres like Sports, Action, and Racing significantly contributed to console success.
+This project demonstrates my ability to clean, merge, and analyze real-world datasets, and to communicate insights through visualizations and clear documentation.

+## Next Steps/Future Iterations

+To further develop this project, I plan to:
+- Migrate the cleaned data into a PostgreSQL database running in Docker.
+- Use Tableau to create interactive dashboards connected to the database.
+- Share Docker and Tableau setup instructions for reproducibility.

+Stay tuned for updates as I add these features!